-The foregoing discussion summarizes some of the consequences under current U.S. federal tax law of an investment in the Funds.
+The foregoing discussion summarizes some of the consequences under current U.S. federal income tax law of an investment in a Fund.
 It is not a substitute for personal tax advice.
-You may also be subject to state and local taxation on Fund distributions and sales of shares.
-Consult your own tax advisor about the potential tax consequences of an investment in shares of the Funds under all applicable tax laws.
+You may also be subject to U.S. state, local and non-U.S. taxation on Fund distributions and sales of shares.
+Potential investors should consult their tax advisor about the tax consequences of an investment in shares of a Fund under U.S. federal, state and local and non-U.S. tax laws.

 Creations and Redemptions.
-Prior to trading in the secondary market, shares of each Fund are "created" at their NAV by authorized participants (each an "Authorized Participant") that have entered into an agreement with the Funds' distributor, Foreside Fund Services LLC (the "Distributor").
+Prior to trading in the secondary market, shares of each Fund are "created" at their NAV by authorized participants (each an "Authorized Participant") that have entered into an agreement with the Fund's distributor, Foreside Fund Services LLC (the "Distributor").
 Shares are available only in block-size Creation Units or multiples thereof.
+Each "creator" or Authorized Participant has entered into an agreement with the Funds' distributor.
+An Authorized Participant is a member or participant of a clearing agency registered with the SEC, which has a written agreement with a Fund or one of its service providers that allows such member or participant to place orders for the purchase and redemption of Creation Units.

 A creation transaction, which is subject to acceptance by the Distributor and a Fund, generally takes place when an Authorized Participant deposits into the Fund a designated portfolio of securities, assets or other positions (a "creation basket"), and an amount of cash (including any cash representing the value of any substituted securities, assets or other positions), if any, which together approximate the holdings of the Fund in exchange for a specified number of Creation Units.
 Similarly, shares can be redeemed only in Creation Units, generally for a designated portfolio of securities, assets or other positions (a "redemption basket") held by the Fund and an amount of cash (including any portion of such securities for which cash may be substituted).
 The Fund may, in certain circumstances, offer Creation Units partially or solely for cash.
 Except when aggregated in Creation Units, shares are generally not redeemable by the Fund.
 Creation and redemption baskets may differ and the Fund may accept "custom baskets."
-More information regarding custom baskets is contained in the Funds' SAI.
+More information regarding custom baskets is contained in the SAI.